 Ozone NAAQS.
 The EPA has proposed to more stringently control emissions that result in ground level ozone.
 In January 2010, the EPA proposed to revise the 2008 eight-hour ozone standard and to adopt a secondary standard for the protection of sensitive vegetation from ozone-related damage.
 The EPA was scheduled to decide upon the 2008 eight-hour ozone standard in July 2011, but has since announced that it is deferring revision of this standard until late 2014 or beyond.
-Court ordered deadlines are in place mandating that the EPA promulgate a proposed rule by December 1, 2014, and a final rule by October 1, 2015.
-On August 29, 2014, an EPA Policy Assessment suggested lowering the ozone NAAQS from the existing standard of 75 parts per billion (ppb) to between 60 and 70 ppb; however, this has not been finalized and may be subject to change.
 Consequently, the costs for complying with the final ozone NAAQS cannot be estimated at this time.

 Particulate Matter NAAQS.
 The EPA finalized the Particulate Matter NAAQS in September 2006.
-Since then, the EPA has established more stringent 24-hour average fine particulate matter (PM{2.5}) and annual PM{2.5} standards; the 24-hour coarse particulate matter standard has remained unchanged.
-The District of Columbia Circuit Court of Appeals remanded the annual PM{2.5} standard to the EPA, requiring consideration of lower annual standard values.
-The EPA proposed new PM{2.5} standards in June 2012.
+Since then, the EPA has established more stringent 24-hour average fine particulate matter (PM2.5) and annual PM2.5 standards; the 24-hour coarse particulate matter standard has remained unchanged.
+The District of Columbia Circuit Court of Appeals remanded the annual PM2.5 standard to the EPA, requiring consideration of lower annual standard values.
+The EPA proposed new PM2.5 standards in June 2012.

-In December 2012, the EPA issued a final rule implementing a more stringent annual PM{2.5} standard, while retaining the current 24-hour PM{2.5} standard.
-To implement the new more stringent annual PM{2.5} standard, the EPA is also revising aspects of relevant monitoring, designation and permitting requirements.
+In December 2012, the EPA issued a final rule implementing a more stringent annual PM2.5 standard, while retaining the current 24-hour PM2.5 standard.
+To implement the new more stringent annual PM2.5 standard, the EPA is also revising aspects of relevant monitoring, designation and permitting requirements.
 New projects and permits must comply with the new more stringent standard, and compliance with the NAAQS at the facility level is generally demonstrated by modeling.

-Under the final rule, states will be responsible for additional PM{2.5} monitoring, which will likely be accomplished by relocating or repurposing existing monitors.
+Under the final rule, states will be responsible for additional PM2.5 monitoring, which will likely be accomplished by relocating or repurposing existing monitors.
 The EPA asked states to submit attainment designations by December 2013, based on already available monitoring data.
 The EPA believes that most U.S. counties already meet the new standard and plans to finalize designations of attainment by December 2014.
 For those counties that the EPA does not designate as having already met the requirements of the new standard, specific dates for required attainment will depend on technology availability, state permitting goals, potential legal challenges and other factors.
 Minnesota is anticipating that it will retain attainment status; however, Minnesota sources may ultimately be required to reduce their emissions to assist with attainment in neighboring states.
 Accordingly, the costs for complying with the final Particulate Matter NAAQS cannot be estimated at this time.